How Dump Truck Accident Cases Work

 Concerns Unique to Dump Truck Accidents

-For the most part, it all comes down to physics in determining the severity of an accident, and the weight of the vehicles involved is the most significant factor in that determination.
+For the most part, determining the severity of an accident all comes down to physics, and the weight of the vehicles involved is the most significant factor in that determination.
 18-wheeler trucks weigh up to 10 times more than your average car, and dump trucks can carry up to 10 tons (20,000 pounds) of material.
 Obviously, this material weighs much more than your car.
 If a dump truck crashes into you, far more weight than your vehicle will collide with your body.
 The velocity of any object in motion depends on its mass and force, and added weight tends to lead to a much more devastating accident.

 Additionally, the center of gravity will play a role.
 The center of gravity (technically, the mass centroid) is incredibly high when cargo is loaded in/on a dump truck.
-The higher the mass concentration in a vehicle, the more weight will transfer in a braking event, abrupt turn, or otherwise spontaneous maneuvering (this is part of the reason why sports cars sit so low to the ground; to limit the weight transfer).
-This weight and gravity mix results in a vehicle that is inherently top-heavy as well as a vehicle that has totally different handling characteristics when its laden or empty: this all serves to complicate the driving process for the dump truck driver and lead to a higher likelihood of accidents.
+The higher the mass concentration in a vehicle, the more weight will transfer in a braking event, abrupt turn, or otherwise spontaneous maneuvering (this is part of the reason why sports cars sit so low to the ground: to limit the weight transfer).
+The weight and gravity mix on a dump truck results in a vehicle that is inherently top-heavy as well as a vehicle that has totally different handling characteristics between its fully loaded and empty conditions.
+This all serves to complicate the driving process for the dump truck driver and lead to a higher likelihood of accidents.

-Even if the weight hypothetically had little effect with dump trucks being so deadly, their designs would be more than enough to cause permanent damage.
+Even if the weight hypothetically had little effect on the deadliness of a crash involving a dump truck, their designs would be more than enough to cause permanent damage.
 For one, the cargo can fall off of the vehicle with relative ease upon a high-speed impact, occasionally sending all of its contents exiting through the rear.
-This can be a prime source of negligence, as someone ought to have been in charge of securing the material; however, the guilty party can range from the driver, driver’s employer, or an outside agency contracted to do this very job.
-Irrespective of how well-secured the load may have been, these dump trucks are more likely to roll over than their 18-wheeler cousins – due in no small part to its mass centroid sitting much further vertically than a 18-wheeler.
-When it comes to the vehicle’s short wheel base, the vehicle’s brakes could prove detrimental to your safety.
+This can be a prime source of negligence, as someone ought to have been in charge of securing the material; however, the guilty party can range from the driver, driver's employer, or an outside agency contracted to do this very job.
+Irrespective of how well-secured the load may have been, these dump trucks are more likely to roll over than their 18-wheeler cousins - due in no small part to its mass centroid sitting much further up compared to an 18-wheeler.
+When it comes to the vehicle's short wheel base, the vehicle's brakes could prove detrimental to your safety.
 By having the two ends of the base so closer together, the braking is not distributed over a large enough area most of the time.
 This means there will be a much greater likelihood of weight transfer as opposed to a semi truck.

 Even the dump truck drivers themselves have unique factors that make them more susceptible to accidents.
 An untold amount of fender benders, wrecks, or pileups have and will stem from Texas dump trucks reentering traffic from a construction zone, which becomes more dangerous when the driver is not paying attention to traffic.
 Furthermore, these individuals are local carriers, so they are not required to abide by typical hours of service you'd normally associate with a commercial vehicle such as an 18-wheeler truck.